Reprise: Why September is American Boomer Wheels Month

 To hybrid critics, pricey, clean, small and quirky symbolized smug, elitist and wimpy.
 On a rational level, they questioned price/value, net eco-benefits, including battery disposal, and pointed to continued hybrid dependence on gasoline.

-The emotional stage was set for the EV renaissance of the 2010s.
+The emotional stage was set for an EV renaissance.

 EVs in the 21st century; emotions still rule

 EVs rely heavily on emotional appeals – cool technology and green bragging rights for those who can afford the early adopter risk.
-No surprise, risk is not a shopping list priority for most compact car buyers.
+No surprise, risk does not rank high as a shopping list priority for most compact car buyers.

-A 2015 TrueCar survey (hat tip Paul Eisenstein_The Detroit Bureau) illustrates the excitement of EV ownership for affluent buyers.
+A 2015 TrueCar survey illustrates the excitement of EV ownership for affluent buyers.
 Studying two models that offer both gasoline and pure electric, the researchers found e-buyer median incomes were at least twice that of those choosing the ICE.

 In fact, median buyer incomes for Ford e-Focus ($199,000) and Fiat 500e ($145,000) are up in luxury car brand territory, while gas model buyers ($77,000 and $73,000 respectively) fall below the industry average.